 Importantly, once you join the club your money is locked away, so you can’t use it in the middle of the year if you change your mind.
 If you do want to access your money, you’ll likely face penalties to withdraw it.

-If you would prefer immediate access to your money, and earn interest on your balance, an easy access account could be a better option.
-Putting your money in an easy access account also means that when you withdraw your money for Christmas you’re free to spend it as you wish, and won’t be restricted to certain vouchers issued by your club.
+If you would prefer immediate access to your money, and to earn interest on your balance, an easy access account could be a better option.
+Putting your money in an easy access account also means that when you withdraw your money for Christmas, you’re free to spend it as you wish, and won’t be restricted to certain vouchers issued by your club.

 To find the best rates for variable savings accounts, visit our charts by clicking on the links below.
-These tables are updated daily by our data team, to ensure you see the most up to date offers on the market at any given time.
+These tables are updated daily by our data team, to ensure you see the most up-to-date offers on the market at any given time.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.